Ahmedabdulelah/react/Dealing with api/README.md

-# Tihs Project deals with public API and displays the data in the UI in an appropriate manner
+# This Project deals with public API and displays the data in the UI in an appropriate manner

 ## Libraries:
 ### "axios": "^1.12.2",